ACMElabUvic/Kananaskis_Country/README.md

 This folder contains both summarized and raw data data products (e.g. raw camera trap data csv files) used to produce key products in the outputs folder.
 *Files in main folder*
-1) WillmoreSummer_alldata.csv : this is a binded file of the individual timelapse files from each camera site during the SUMMER study.
-The individual camera site csv files were unavailable
-2) WillmoreWinter_alldata.csv : this is a binded file of the individual timelapse files from each camera site during the WINTER study.
-The individual camera site csv files were unavailable
-3) SUMMER WILLMORE BIODIVERSITY SITE LOCATIONS CORRECTED 2017 : this file contains the location of each camera site (UTMs)
-4) WillmoreLandCoverAll.csv : this file contains natural landcover data for the proportion area of a circular buffer around each camera site.
-Grid codes keys from the original data extraction are provided in other/Wilmore_Griz_Land_Class_Key.jpeg
+1) EastSlopes_LandCover_All.csv: file containing landcover data classes for camera sites.
+Note more than 159 sites are present in this file, just needs filtering to the sites based on the detection file.
+Landcover classes provided as gridcodes, and translated based on a landcover map in the "metadata" folder.
+2) EastSlopesHF_Sum.csv: file containing human features at each site.
+Description of individual feature types missing, but appears straightforward. ote more than 159 sites are present in this file, just needs filtering to the sites based on the detection file.
-5) WillmoreNDVI2008.csv : this file contains mean NDVI for each camera site in 2008
+3) EastSlopesNDVI2008.csv: this file contains mean NDVI for each camera site in 2008
-6) WillmoreNDVI2012.csv : this file contains mean NDVI for each camera site in 2012
+4) EastSlopesNDVI2012.csv: this file contains mean NDVI for each camera site in 2012
-7) WillmoreTRI.csv : this file contains mean TRI for each camera site
+5) EastSlopesTRIMergedTable.csv: this file contains mean TRI for each camera site
-8) WW_HumanFootprintCover_corrected.csv : human footpring cover for each camera site (details below)
+6) KC_cameras_159_sites_locations.csv: This contains location information for the previously filtered 159 sites to be used for analyses.
+7) KC_cameras_camera.data_2011.2014.csv: this is the detection file which contains species information at each of the 159 sites.
+Details on how this file was built are absent, but I suspect this is the 30 minute detection file, given the lack of repeat observations of the same species at camera sites.
+As such, I am not providing a raw detection file in the output.
+This could be used to calculate weekly or monthly presence, but should not be used for independent detection to any other "minute" scale than 30 minutes.
+8) archived: this is a folder of older data that was potentially used to construct the main detection file.

 **outputs**

-This folder contains the four key data products needed to move forward with additional analyses; 1) the raw detections recorded from cameras (including blank images, nothing has been filtered), 2) a summary of independent detections of wildlife species at each camera site to the standard 30 minute threshold, 3) the GPS locations of individual camera sites, and 4) covariates associated with each camera site extracted across multiple radius buffers (details below)
+This folder contains three key data products needed to move forward with additional analyses; 1) a summary of independent detections of wildlife species at each camera site to the standard 30 minute threshold, 2) the GPS locations of individual camera sites, and 3) covariates associated with each camera site extracted across multiple radius buffers (details below).
+Note I am intentially not providing a "raw" detection file due to my concerns listed above.

 **relevant literature**
 This folder provides pdf copies of previously published papers using the Willmore Wilderness remote camera dataset.
 The purpose of this folder is to provide background/information on previously published work using this dataset.
 Note that sample numbers may vary between individual manuscripts due to specifics of individual projects, as well as the multiple deployment designs within the Willmore dataset.
  * Barnas et al. 2024 How landscape traits affect boreal mammal responses to anthropogenic disturbance.
- * Fisher and Bradbury 2014 A multi-method hierarchical modeling approach to quantifying bias in occupancy from noninvasive genetic tagging studies
- * Fisher et al. 2011 Body mass explains characteristic scales of habitat selection in terrestrial mammals
+ * Chow-Fraser et al. 2022.
+Landscape change shifts competitive dynamics between declining at-risk wolverines and range-expanding coyotes, compelling a new conservation focus
- * Fisher et al. 2013 Spatial segregation of sympatric marten and fishers- the influence of landscapes and species-scapes
+ * Fisher et al.  2016 Grizzly bear noninvasive genetic tagging surveys - estimating the magnitude of missed detections
- * Fisher et al. 2014 Spatial patterns of breeding success of grizzly bears derived from hierarchical multistate models
  * Frey et al. 2020 Move to nocturnality not a universal trend in carnivore species on disturbed landscapes
+ * Granados et al. 2023 Mammalian predator and prey responses to recreation and land use across multiple
+ * Heim et al. 2017 Cumulative effects of climate and landscape change drive spatial distribution of Rocky Mountain wolverines
- * Khan et al. 2023 Shifts in diel activity of rocky mountain mammal communities in response to anthropogenic disturbance and sympatric invasive white-tailed deer
+ * Heim et al. 2019 Carnivore community response to anthropogenic landscape change- species specificityy foils generalizations
- * Stewart et al. 2015 Wolverine behavior varies spatially with anthropogenic footprint - implications for conservation an inferences about declines
+ * Stewart et al. 2016 Wolverine behavior varies spatially with anthropogenic footprint - implications for conservation an inferences about declines

-**other**
+**metadata**
 This folder contains information from the original data production necessary for producing key data products.
-1) Wilmore_Griz_Land_Class_Key.jpeg : translation keys for landcover classes
-2) HFI2010_Metadata.pdf - detailed description of human feature index used in the data extraction process (see below)
+1) fri-landcov.png: a landcover map which contains a key for translating gridcodes to landcover class types.

 <hr>